iloveoishisomuch/Peopei-peipei-sa-hisa/README.md

          IM SO FRIENDLY so don’t worry to int me! , Not good at English! sorry about thatt im from Thailand soo sometimes I’ll act weird HELL

-           you can cuddle me ever we don’t know else BUT IM OKAY WITH THAT PLEASE COBBLE ME
+           you can cuddle me ever we don’t know else BUT IM OKAY WITH THAT PLEASE CUDDLE ME

-    If you follow my git feel feel to sit with me!!
+    If you follow my git feel free to sit with me!!